Easy peasy meal prep for even the most stressed cooks.

 Continue reading “How To Make Your Bread Healthy”

-Many peoply struggle with preparing enough food in order to have always something healthy in their fridge.
+Many peoply struggle with preparing enough food in order to always have something healthy in their fridge.
 If you just have to put some food on a plate and microwave it, you will be much less inclined to buy junk food after a long and strenous working day.
+The second mothership recipe (first one) Chantal and I developed for this reason is as simple as it sounds: roasted vegetables!
+To be honest, it’s not even a real recipe, it’s just a guideline.
+But that doesn’t make it any less valuable!